hgjura/command-pattern-with-queues/README.md

 ## About

 This is a sample project on how to best integrate and work with the ServerTools.ServerCommands nuget package.
 It explains and incorporates what the Command development pattern is, and some of the principles of Messaging Architecture.
 This sample is built with Azure Functions, assuming that the server that, that executes the commands, is Eternal Durable Function, and for simplicity the client that generates and posts the commands is a http-triggered Azure Function.
-Obviously, this last cold be anything from a command line, app a windows app, a mobile, web app, api, etc., anything that runs .net 5 or higher.
+Obviously, this last could be anything from a command line, app a windows app, a mobile, web app, api, etc., anything that runs .NET 6 or higher.

 This sample application primarily illustrates the usage of [ServerTools.ServerCommands](https://github.com/hgjura/ServerTools.ServerCommands):
 > ServerCommands facilitates running of units of code or commands remotely.
 It incorporates principles of messaging architectures used by most messaging tools and frameworks, like [Azure Service Bus](https://docs.microsoft.com/en-ca/azure/service-bus-messaging/), [AWS SQS](https://aws.amazon.com/sqs/), [RabbitMQ](https://www.rabbitmq.com/), or [Azure Storage Queues](https://docs.microsoft.com/en-ca/azure/storage/queues/storage-dotnet-how-to-use-queues?tabs=dotnet), [Apache Kafka](https://kafka.apache.org/) without any of the knowledge and configuration expertise to manage such installations and configurations.
+This sample uses the implementation of ServerCommands that has as the underlying service the Azure Storage Queues.

 - [Release Notes](https://github.com/hgjura/command-pattern-with-queues/releases/tag/v0.0.2-preview2) :: [Previous Versions](RELEASENOTES.md)

 ### Built With
-- C# (NET 5.0)
+- C# (NET 6.0)
 - Azure Functions

 # Getting Started